Heziode/obsidian-antidote/README.md

 ![](./assets/obsidian-statusbar.png)

-You can show or hide Dictionary and Guide from settings.
+You can show or hide every icons from settings.

+It also add command for corrector, dictionary and guide.

 ## Support this plugin